khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Headers

+A table header is the row at the top of the table that helps identify the columns below.
+The header provides clarity if data is non-descriptive or ambiguous.

-Always use column and/or row headers unless the table content is self-descriptive.
+Always use column or row headers unless the table content is self-descriptive, like names, dates, and so on.
 Headers should be short, descriptive, and relevant.
 Avoid headers that are too long for the content in the rows below, and use title-case.

 ### Columns